Recycling Pickup is every other week

 Unacceptable Items that Cannot by Recycled:

-Plastic bags, plastic 4 or 6 pack holders
+Plastic bags, plastic 4 or 6 pack holders, candy wrappers

-Window glass, drinking glasses, light bulbs, Christmas lights, mirrors, ceramics
+Ceramics, pyrex, window glass, drinking glasses, light bulbs, Christmas lights, mirrors

 Aerosol cans, oil, antifreeze or fuel containers, auto glass

-Milk cartons, egg cartons, paper towel or toilet paper rolls, gift paper or tissue paper.
+Milk cartons, egg cartons, paper towel or toilet paper rolls, gift paper, tissue paper, shredded paper

-Wallpaper, slides or negatives, razors, needles or sharp, wood
+Wallpaper, slides or negatives, razors, needles or sharp, wood, yard waste